Process automation

 Invoice processing for a UK accountancy

-A 22-person practice was spending 12 hours per week downloading client invoices, renaming files, and entering them into Xero by hand.
+A 22-person practice was spending 12 hours a week downloading client invoices, renaming files, and entering them into Xero by hand.

 We built a Make scenario that pulls invoices from inboxes and shared drives, OCRs them, matches the supplier, and pushes draft bills into Xero with the right tax codes.
-The bookkeeper now spends 30 minutes per week reviewing exceptions.
+The bookkeeper now spends about 30 minutes a week reviewing exceptions.

 Onboarding cycle time